cirruslabs/cirrus-ci-docs/docs/guide/writing-tasks.md

 }
 ```

 Please use the above claims to configure assertions in your external system.
-For example, you can asert that only tokens
+For example, you can assert that only tokens
 for specific branches can retrieve secrets for deploying to production.

 ## Encrypted Variables